zhaominmin380/ECS171-Final_Report/README.md

 ## Contents

 - **Final_Report.ipynb**: This Jupyter Notebook contains all the code developed for the project including data processing, analysis, and visualization.
-- **app.py**: Located in the `flask` folder, this Python script is the main file for our Flask application.
+- **app.py**: Located in the `FINALPROJECT_FLASK` folder, this Python script is the main file for our Flask application.
 It handles web server requests and integrates backend functionalities with the frontend interface.

 ## Installation